LogoJapan Suki

 Momiji Manju Cake

-Trails with their points of interest
+Tours with their points of interest

-Trails with their points of interest
+Tours with their points of interest

-Omoto Park
+Ômoto Park

-Omoto Park
+Ômoto Park

-Fuji-iwa Rock / 富士岩
+Fuji-iwa rock / 富士岩

-Fuji-iwa Rock / 富士岩
+Fuji-iwa rock / 富士岩

 Entrance to Iwayatasishi Cave / 岩屋大師